Capta1nRaj/mail-passify/README.md

 ## # More Features To Be Added Later

-* Add Phone Number In Accounts Model With Verification.
+* Add Phone Number In Accounts Model With 2 Step Verification.
 * Change/Update User Info.
 * Delete Account But Make Sure User Don't Get Referral Points Again Once He Sign Up With Any Referral Code.